West Nile Virus

 West Nile virus is a virus spread by mosquitoes that can cause illness in humans.
 It was first identified in the province of West Nile, Uganda in 1937.
 West Nile virus activity has been found in Lambton County since 2001.

-In 2011, there were no human cases of West Nile virus infection reported in Lambton County.
+In 2013, there were 0 confirmed human cases of West Nile virus infection reported in Lambton County.

 West Nile is spread by the bite of an infected mosquito.
 Birds carry the virus; mosquitoes bite the birds and become infected.
 However, not all mosquitoes are infected with the virus.